AdobeDocs/commerce-cloud-service.en/help/cloud-guide/cdn/fastly-configuration.md

    - `mcprod.<your-domain>.com`

-These are the default pre-production URLs available after your project is provisioned.
+These default pre-production URLs are available after your project is provisioned.
 The value for `"your-domain"` is the domain name you specified during the onboarding process.

 >[!NOTE]
 >
 >You cannot specify a custom domain for a non-production environment on Starter projects.

-Update your DNS configuration to route traffic from your store URLs to the Fastly service.
+To route traffic from your store URLs to the Fastly service update your DNS configuration.
 When you update the configuration, Adobe automatically provisions the required SSL/TLS certificates and uploads them to your Cloud environments.
 This provisioning can take up to 12 hours.

 >[!NOTE]
 >